Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 ### PNG File Name

 Since we need to find the name of the PNG file, we will require to view the content of the packets as well.
 The `-A` tag in tcpdump helps us to view the contents of the packet as well.
-Hence, I wrote the following command to filter the packet containing _`png`_ string in its content:
+Hence, I wrote the following command to filter the packet containing the _`png`_ string in its content:

 ```
 tcpdump -r SBT-PCAP5.pcap -A | grep -i png